2401-Team-6/reverb-template/README.md

 This will copy the repo to `./<app-name>` and allow you to start customizing your server.
 You should then use `npm install` in that directory.

 ## Usage

+Please do not install any dev dependencies that are needed to compile the application, they should be installed as regular dependecies as the docker image compiles the typescript in a production environment.

 ### Environmental Variables